HighCapable/KavaRef/docs-source/src/en/library/kavaref-core.md

     .invoke("task_name")
 ```

-Since we can now get an instance of `Test`, there is also a simplified way to write it,
+Since we can now get an instance of `Test`, there is also a simplified way to write this:
 you can use this instance to create KavaRef reflections directly.

 > The following example